nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Antimicrobial:** Pertaining to or having the ability to kill or inhibit the growth of microbes, characteristic of the silver component.

-### Expanded Definition and Usage\nChitosan-silver nanocomposites are highly valued for their multifunctional properties, particularly in medical and ecological applications.
+### Expanded Definition and Usage:
+Chitosan-silver nanocomposites are highly valued for their multifunctional properties, particularly in medical and ecological applications.
 The incorporation of silver nanoparticles into the chitosan matrix significantly enhances its antibacterial properties, making it effective against a wide range of pathogens.
 In healthcare, these nanocomposites are used in advanced wound care products that promote healing while preventing infections.
 In environmental applications, they purify water by removing contaminants and inhibiting bacterial growth.
 Furthermore, their use in food packaging helps maintain food safety and extends shelf life through microbial control.